SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

-REACT THEORY NOTES
+REACT NOTES
 ==============================

 **Q1: What is Virtual DOM?How React Manages Virtual DOM?**

 Virtual DOM is a lightweight JavaScript copy of the Real DOM.
 On the initial render, React builds the Virtual DOM and then creates the Real DOM from it.
 When state or props change, React updates the Virtual DOM—not the Real DOM directly.